 That’s it!
 You probably already have most of these ingredients in your kitchen.

 Start with a large 9 or 10 inch skillet, it needs to have a lid that will fit on the top.
-Add 2 ¾ cups of water and the 1 tsp salt to the skillet, let it come to a hard simmer over medium-high heat.
+Add 2 ¾ cups of water and the 1 teaspoon salt to the skillet, let it come to a hard simmer over medium-high heat.
 Once the liquid begins to bubble add in the macaroni noodles and allow the pan to come to a boil.

 Turn the heat to low, give the pan a stir, and pop the lid on.
 Set a timer for 10 minutes.